Seed viability

 Viability rules

-In GGCE, a viability rule indicates the conditions used in a germination test.
-When creating a new viability test, you will need to reference a relevant viability rule; therefore, you must create a viability rule before you create the test.
+In GGCE, a viability rule specifies the conditions used in a germination test.
+When establishing a new viability test, you will need to reference a relevant viability rule; therefore, you must create a viability rule before you create the test.

 Most of the fields in viability rules are text fields, and rules are helpful in documenting the protocols that are followed.
 Your genebank can review the testing conditions that were followed for any viability test by reviewing the rule associated with the test.